Nina Juretic, Mario Stipetic

 Created for real estate, RealAR helps buyers/clients visualize the work of architects.
 It is intended to help you see how your dream home would look in real environments.
 You can stand on your plot of land and by simply using your smartphone or tablet you can get a very good representation of how your home will look.

-This concept is one of many of the sort.
-Not original but it definitely has its use in business.
+There are many competing apps but RealAR definitely has its use in business.

 Safety Compass enables workers to receive safety information and visualizes it with AR.
 It offers critical site information well before they enter a hazardous area and it is marketed as “Real Time Safety Through Augmented Reality”.

-With 5 star rating ARki is making its users very satisfied.
+With a 5-star rating, ARki is making its users very satisfied.
 ARKi is an augmented reality app that showcases architectural projects in augmented reality.
 The app is currently for bespoke projects only but user uploads are coming soon.

 The future of augmented reality is bright, already it's the focus of biggest companies such as Apple, Google, and Facebook and it found a real use case for a wide range of audiences.
 Currently, it is mostly used for fun, in apps like Snapchat, Instagram, and Facebook filters but in future, it will be regularly used for various niche markets such as real estate, medicine, tourism etc.